Fusion of deterministically generated photonic graph states

 The results are shown in \Fig\ref{fig:ring} d and g.
-For the box-shaped graph we find the fidelity to be lower bounded by $0.59(3)$, surpassing the threshold of $0.5$ and thereby certifying genuine multi-partite entanglement.
-In the case of the hexagon graph, the data do not prove genuine entanglement as $\expval{P}=0.34^{+0.06}_{-0.07}$.
-We nonetheless observe an overlap with the ideal graph state in terms of the stabilizer expectation values $\expval{S_i}$.
-Moreover, we emphasize that the true state fidelity is likely to be higher than the obtained lower bound $\expval{P}$.
-Alternative characterization methods have been developed for a more precise estimation of the fidelity \cite{Flammia2011,Tiurev2022}, but are unsuitable for our current detection setup.
+For the box-shaped graph we find the fidelity to fall within the interval given by $0.59\pm 0.03\leq\mathcal{F}\leq 0.80\pm 0.02$.
+Since the lower bound of this interval exceeds the threshold of $0.5$, we have genuine multi-partite entanglement.
+In the case of the hexagon graph, the data do not prove genuine entanglement as the lower bound falls below $0.5$.
+Here we have $0.34^{+0.06}_{-0.07}\leq\mathcal{F}\leq 0.67\pm 0.03$.
+We nonetheless observe an overlap with the ideal graph state in terms of the stabiliser expectation values $\expval{S_i}$.
+Moreover, we emphasise that the true state fidelity is likely to be higher than the obtained lower bound $\mathcal{F}_-$.
+Alternative characterisation methods have been developed for a more precise estimation of the fidelity \cite{Flammia2011,Tiurev2022}, but are unsuitable for our current detection setup.

 As a second example we demonstrate the generation of a tree graph state \cite{Varnava2006} consisting of eight qubits (\Fig \ref{fig:treestate}c).
 In this scenario we fuse two independent graphs into a larger one.
 To do so, we first generate two GHZ states, each represented by a star-shaped graph.
 These will eventually form two branches of the tree graph after merging them via the cavity-assisted fusion gate.
 The experimental protocol is depicted in \Fig\ref{fig:treestate}a.
-After initialization to the $\ket{2,0}$ state, each atom emits a photon upon successively sending the vSTIRAP control pulse onto the atoms via the addressing system, generating two atom-photon entangled pairs (\Fig\ref{fig:treestate}a, (1)).
+After initialisation to the $\ket{2,0}$ state, each atom emits a photon upon successively sending the vSTIRAP control pulse onto the atoms via the addressing system, generating two atom-photon entangled pairs (\Fig\ref{fig:treestate}a, (1)).
 Two further photon production cycles are carried out, each cycle consisting of a global Raman transfer to $\ket{2,\pm2}$ and a photon generation pulse (\Fig\ref{fig:treestate}a, (2,3)).
 Next, after a free evolution time of $t_0$, a $\pi/2$ rotation is applied to both atomic qubits simultaneously.
 At this stage two GHZ states of the form